unpunnyfuns/codemods/src/nb/mappings/README.md

 ALL_PSEUDO_PROPS     // Combined
 ```

-All pseudo-props are dropped - Nordlys uses different patterns.
+All pseudo-props are dropped - target framework uses different patterns.

 ### props-theme.js